DiyazY/assignment-t/README.md

  ![Context view](./docs/Containers-View.png)
 Audience: technical specialists

+# HOW TO RUN FOR DEV
+* backend: `cd src/backend;dotnet run`
+  * requires installing .NET SDK
+* frontend: `cd src/frontend;npm i;npm start`
+  * requires installing nodejs

 # CHANGELOG
 * 09.10.2022
+  * I have plenty of things to improve in this solution, and I can point at them, describe and provide reasons why I didn't make it.
   * I decided to implement all data filtering on a frontend side though it is not a proper way of fetching and filtering data.
 The prime reason is that this assignment is focused on a frontend development, but to implement backend pagination and filtering I have to spend some amount of time on backend side, which I consider is not wise for this assignment.
   * The C4 Model was chosen for visualising the system architecture.
 It is lightweight and easy to use!
 * 06.10.2022